Department of Kinesiology

 Micheil Brian Spillane, PHD, Assistant Professor of Kinesiology, Department of Kinesiology, PHD, Baylor University; MSED, Baylor University; BS, Univ of Houston-Main

-Matthew Charles Wagner, PHD, Associate Professor of Kinesiology, Department of Kinesiology, PHD, Texas A&M University; MA, Sam Houston State University; BS, Sam Houston State University
+Matthew Charles Wagner, PHD, Professor of Kinesiology, Department of Kinesiology, PHD, Texas A&M University; MA, Sam Houston State University; BS, Sam Houston State University

 Mary Lola Williams, EDD, Associate Professor of Kinesiology, Department of Kinesiology, EDD, Texas A&M-Corpus Christi; MA, Texas A&M-Corpus Christi; BA, Coe College; BA, Coe College; BA, Coe College